-Controlled laboratory tests in the NFPA 1971 Standard "shall not be deemed as establishing performance levels for all situations to which personnel can be exposed".
-You should always use extreme caution in any fire fighting situation to avoid the risk of injuries.
-See NFPA 1971.
+Controlled laboratory tests in the NFPA 1999 Standard "shall not be deemed as establishing performance levels for all situations to which personnel can be exposed".
+You should always use extreme caution in any EMS situation to avoid the risk of injuries.
+See NFPA 1999.

-Protective properties in a new NFPA 1971 Compliant Glove will diminish as the product is worn and ages.
-To reduce the risk of injuries, you MUST follow the recommendations in this Guide for inspection and retirement of your Glove to ensure that the Glove is not used past its Useful Life.
+Protective properties in a new NFPA 1999 Compliant Work Gloves will diminish as the product is worn and ages.
+To reduce the risk of injuries, you MUST follow the recommendations in this Guide for inspection and retirement of your Gloves to ensure that your Gloves are not used past the Useful Life.

 - Choose the size glove that will provide comfort, protection and dexterity.
-A sizing chart is available from LION. - If a glove is too loose, you may be unable to pick up or handle small objects.
-If a glove is too tight, it will reduce its ability to protect your hand from heat.
-Protective equipment worn by firefighters should be properly sized and adjusted to overlap and eliminate gaps during use. - Do not alter your gloves in any way.
+A sizing chart is available from LION. - If a glove is too loose or too tight, you may be unable to adequately perform duties such as handling small objects and equipment.
+Protective equipment worn by first responders should be properly sized and adjusted to overlap and eliminate gaps during use. - Do not alter your gloves in any way.
 Changes to the gloves may increase your risk of injury or death. - For marking an individual's name, or other identifying mark, an indelible laundry marker may be used on the outer shell or in a blank space on a label inside the glove.